filestack/filestack-ios/README.md

 }
 ```

-### Uploading Photos and Videos from the Photo Library or Camera
+### Uploading photos and videos from the Photo Library or Camera

 ```swift
 // The view controller that will be presenting the image picker.